entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 Using `spec.dbms: "none"` will cause the operator to skip that initial schema/user creation step entirely.
 Then adding those variables under the `spec.environmentVariables` section will supply connection parameters that will be used by EntandoApp.
 Keep in mind that all these parameters will be applied to each of the containers in the EntandoApp pod and that they will also override existing values.

+## Liquibase Migration

+Beginning with Entando 7.0, AppEngine (DeApp) modules will implement automatic Liquibase migrations to manage structural changes to databases running on MySQL or PostgreSQL.

+The parameter provided to the environment variable `DB_MIGRATION_STRATEGY` determines how required updates are applied to components of an existing database.
+Three database migration modes are supported and govern upgrade behavior:

+- `auto` (default setting): The application will start and the database will update.
+Changes will be applied to each component introduced in Entando 7.0 and beyond.
+- `disabled`: Database changes will be detected but not implemented.
+The application will not start and indicate which components require updates.
+- `generate_sql`: The application will not start, but will generate all SQL scripts necessary to manually upgrade the database.